krother/pandas_go_to_space/descriptive_statistics/README.rst

     df["bill_length_mm"].median()

 The median is less prone to outliers than the mean.
-Try adding a godzilla-sized penguin to the list and see how both metrics change.
+Try adding a godzilla-sized penguin to the list and see how both metrics change:

+    df.loc[1, "bill_length_mm"] = 2000

 ----